 Kaapsehoop – The Magic in the Mist

-Just 35km out of Nelspruit there is a fairy tale small town gem - a place with majestic views, quaint small town charm and wild horses.
+Just 35km out of Nelspruit there is a fairy tale town - a place with majestic views, quaint small town charm and wild horses.

-The 30-minute drive from Nelspruit to Kaapsehoop is almost as spectacular as the destination.
-The beautiful, rugged mountain pass that takes you up the escarpment has almost magical qualities, especially when it is enveloped in the blankets of mist synonymous to Kaapsehoop.
+The 30 minute drive from Nelspruit to Kaapsehoop is almost a spectacular as the destination.
+The beautiful, rugged mountain pass that takes you up the escarpment has almost magical qualities, especially when it is enveloped in the blankets of mist synonymous with Kaapsehoop.

 Another one of Mpumalanga’s gold rush towns, Kaapsehoop came into existence in 1873 and got it name ‘Hope of the Cape’ from optimistic prospectors.
 While the gold found here didn’t quite live up to the expectations of the miners who named the town, the vista’s, wildlife, and beautiful atmosphere more than exceeded it.

 Awash with a multitude of artisan gift shops, Kaapsehoop has been drawing artists to the town for decades.
-So, whether it is beautiful lead glass lampshades, custom made jewellery, fine art paintings or shabby chic home décor you are almost guaranteed to find it here.
-Mixed in with the towns many guest houses and art galleries are some great restaurants where you can enjoy the great views with lovely home cooked local cuisine.
+So whether it is beautiful lead glass lampshades, custom made jewellery, fine art paintings or shabby chic home décor you are almost guaranteed to find it here.
+Mixed in with the towns many guest houses and art galleries are some great restaurants where you can enjoy the great views with lovely home cooked food.